gradle/gradle-native/README.md

 - Samples are in the [native-samples](https://github.com/gradle/native-samples) repo.
 - The source code for the plugins still lives in the [gradle](https://github.com/gradle/gradle) repo and will migrate here over time.

+For more information about Gradle, please visit: https://gradle.org

+This project adheres to the [Gradle Code of Conduct](https://gradle.org/conduct/).
+By participating, you are expected to uphold this code.

 ## Features

 - Compile and link libraries and applications from C++ and Swift source.